Daniel McMorris

 College Projection

-McMorris projects as a multi-year starter at the Power 5 level.
-He will likely require a redshirt year to focus on adding weight and strength in a college nutrition and conditioning program.
+McMorris projects as a multi-year starter at the Power Five level.
+Given his need to develop physically, a redshirt year is likely to allow him to focus on adding weight and strength in a college nutrition and conditioning program.
 By his second or third year, he has the potential to become a reliable starting left tackle.

 NFL Outlook